gimlet-io/gimlet-documentation/src/pages/blog/deploying-a-streamlit-app-using-github-container-registry-and-gimlet.md

 layout: post
 title: "Deploying a Streamlit App Using Github Container Registry and Gimlet"
 date: "2024-10-11"
 description: "Deploying applications does not have to be complicated!
-In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps..
+In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps."
-"
 author: Youcef Guichi
 authorAvatar: /youcef.jpg
-coAuthor: Laszlo Fogas
-coAuthorAvatar: /laszlo.jpg
 ---

 Deploying applications does not have to be complicated!
 In this guide, i will walk you through how to deploy a Streamlit app using GitHub Container Registry and Gimlet in a few easy steps.